Design and Build Quality

 TouchWiz UI

-The Galaxy J5 Prime comes with a number of pre-installed Samsung apps, including Samsung’s Internet browser, S Health, and S Voice.
-While some of these apps are useful, others might be considered bloatware, taking up valuable storage space.
-Fortunately, many of these apps can be disabled or uninstalled if not needed.
+On the Galaxy J5 Prime you get a bunch of pre-installed Samsung apps, like Samsung’s Internet browser, S Health and S Voice.
+And, yeah, while some of them can be actually handy, others feel more like unnecessary extras, you know, bloatware, taking up a bit of that valuable storage.
+The good part is that most of these apps can be disabled or uninstalled if you don’t want them running.

 Battery Life